Your Privacy is important to us. We are committed to providing you with an experience on our site and services that is safe, secure and trustworthy.

 |Device information such as type and language of web browsing program||Improve our website and set default options for you (such as language and currency)||Legitimate interests of the company|

 |Information about your computer, your visits and the use of this Web site (e.g., your IP address, your location, your browser, the way the site was updated, the duration of the visit and the number views of the page)||Statistical reasons and for Improvement of our site||Legitimate interests of the company|

 By navigating to our site or registering as a member of our website or by subscribing to arrange a demonstration of our technology you declare that you accept and consent to this Policy as well as you give us your explicit consent to the collection and processing of your personal information in accordance with the terms of this Policy.

 You may also choose to receive newsletters for products and / or services that are available through our site after providing us with your consent.
-You can withdraw this consent at any time by contacting Customer Service or by signing up directly with the submission of the corresponding form posted on the site.
+You can withdraw this consent at any time by contacting Omilia’s DPO (see “How to exercise your rights” section below).